BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Storage/Filesystem.md

 Different blocks play different roles:
 * Store data
-* Table of `Inodes`-`struct`s - for both files, hard-links, folders, and soft-links
+* Table of `Inodes`-`struct`s - for both files, hard-links, folders, and soft-links.
+It may be stored in the different place on the HDD or near the data it points to.
 * Allocation structures - tracks whether other blocks are free or holds data/`Inodes`.
 These structures may be different for blocks that keep data or Inodes.
+There may be placed either in the different place on the disk (and thus track free blocks for entire disk) or in every block-group (and thus track free blocks of this group it is in).
 It may be:
     * Free List - there is a single pointer in the Superblock that points to the 1st free block.
 1st free block keeps pointer to the next free block and so on.
     * Bitmap - each bit say whether block is free (0) or in use (1)
 * Superblock - keeps information about file system, so the OS may know what it needs to do: